jonathanlewell/modernthaifood/site/content/legal.md

 +++
-title = "Legal Information"
+title= "Legal Information"
-date = "2018-03-21"
+date= 2018-02-15
-description = "On this page you will find our disclaimer and website's privacy policy." draft = false
+description= "On this page you will find our disclaimer and website's privacy policy." draft= false
 +++

 ## Disclaimer